sdipto7/llm-code-translation/llm_prompts.md

 ```
 $SOURCE_CODE

-Translate the above $SOURCE_LANG code to $TARGET_LANG code.
-Print only the $TARGET_LANG code and exclude comments, headers, explanation and examples.
+# Translate the above $SOURCE_LANG code to equivalent $TARGET_LANG code.
+Print only the $TARGET_LANG code and exclude any comments, headers, explanations and examples.
 ```